 A popular street food in the Philippines, pork ears barbecue (or skewered and grilled pork ears) is also a favorite accompaniment for beer during the holiday season.

-Why am I posting a street food in a noche buena blog?
-Because, my dear, pulutan is a must during Christmas.
+Yes, pulutan is a must during Christmas.
 Pinoy culture.
 There’s drinking and there’s drinking and it usually lasts from the morning of the 24th to the morning of the 25th and it resumes around noon of the same day.

 If you buy pork ears in the wet market, chances are you’ll have to torch them then scrape them with a sharp knife afterwards to remove all the hair.
 If you buy pork earns in the supermarket, the chances that you will have very little cleaning to do at home are better.
 Not that it’s too much work removing the hair.
 If you have a very sharp knife, they come off easily when scraped.